ACManoa/acmanoa.github.io/about.md

 ## How can I get more involved with ACManoa?
 You can be more involved with ACManoa simply by attending any of our events.
 Our events are and will always be open to everyone.

+You can subscribe to our Google Calendar of Events [here: http://tinyurl.com/ycorgow4](http://tinyurl.com/ycorgow4)

 <center>
 	<h2>Officers</h2>
 </center>